-Ministerial Development Review
+Ministerial Development Review (MDR)

 Feedback Review Questions

+(short form)

 Across the London diocese over 800 clergy work in parishes, chaplaincies and other places of work and ministry.
 Called by God, ordained and appointed by the bishop, each one is a valuable member of the diocesan clergy serving the church today.
 In the diocese of London, the MDR process plays a vital part in promoting healthy and flourishing ministry.